roblaing/swipl-webapp-howto/unit3/README.md

 Even though I ended up deleting sql_escape_single_quotes, it's still a handy template for predicates needed for replacing stuff in strings which will come in handy later.

-A lot of web application development boils down to list processing, which is again one of Prolog's strong suits &mdash; though not easily used because it's very different to conventional programming languages.
+A lot of web application development boils down to list processing, which is again one of Prolog's strong suits &mdash; though not easy for novices unfamiliar with <em>functional</em> programming conventions.
 I've written a tutorial at <https://swish.swi-prolog.org/p/Iteration2.swinb> to get my own head around the basics of iterating through lists in Prolog, touching on its Definite Clause Grammar (DCG) notation used by SWI Prolog's html_write library.
 I'm far from a master at this stuff, but do know enough to get an idea of how powerful it can be.

 To generate HTML from the list of row(Title, Art) clauses returned from db_select I've written a helper predicate, art_html, used as the first argument in [maplist(:Goal, ?List1, ?List2)](http://www.swi-prolog.org/pldoc/doc_for?object=maplist/3).